denolfe/now-playing-overlay/README.md

-# Spotify Node Now Playing
+# Now Playing Overlay

 ![Image](img/preview.gif)

+A music overlay for streaming on [Twitch.tv](http://www.twitch.tv/).
+It includes song information, album art, and flashy jquery animations when a song is started or changed.

-Local Node.js app designed for serving an html page with album art and animations.
-This was written to be used as an overlay on Twitch.tv using [Open Broadcaster Software](https://obsproject.com/) with the [CLR Browser Plugin](https://obsproject.com/forum/resources/clr-browser-source-plugin.22/).
+It is a Node.js app which serves an html page to be used in [Open Broadcaster Software](https://obsproject.com/) with the [CLR Browser Plugin](https://obsproject.com/forum/resources/clr-browser-source-plugin.22/).

-Note: The [spotify-node-web](https://github.com/TooTallNate/node-spotify-web) dependency is not officially supported by Spotify.
+**Note**: The [spotify-node-web](https://github.com/TooTallNate/node-spotify-web) dependency is not officially supported by Spotify.
 Therefore, it breaks quite regularly.
 The following [fix](https://github.com/TooTallNate/node-spotify-web/issues/87) must be implemented into the npm package manually until it is rolled around to the npm package.

 Preview of it in action: